 Traditional dances are an integral part of Balinese culture and are regularly put on for special religious events.
-A great way to enjoy a dance show is to make an evening of it at one of the many restaurants in Bali that offer dinner and dance packages.
+A great way to enjoy a dance show is to make an evening of it at one of the many restaurants that offer dinner and dance packages.
 Laka Leke in Ubud is located in beautiful natural surroundings close to the Monkey Forest (see above) and hosts lively dance shows most nights of the week.
 It also runs afternoon workshops for those interested in learning more about Balinese arts and crafts such as wood carving, bamboo plaiting and kite painting.

 Enjoy a romantic meal under the stars

 With its lush landscape, beautiful beaches and stunning views from every vista, there are no shortage of dreamy settings for an evening meal.
 Romantic things to do in Bali abound, whether you want to dine under the stars on the nearby island of Gili Trawangan, or at a fantastic beachfront restaurant like Arwana, or even on the terrace at a private beachfront haven.

 Rightly regarded as the arts and crafts capital, the area around Ubud is home to an array of art shops, galleries and workshops dedicated to various genres of Balinese art.
 In the center of Ubud is the Museum Puri Lukisan, the oldest museum, and to the east of the region is the Agung Rai Museum of Art, the island’s center for visual and performing arts.
 The Neka Art Museum is in the village of Kedeweten about 3km west of central Ubud, and the areas around Ubud are known for their wood carving, silver-work and stone carving.

 Wash endangered elephants